Reldin/lets-talk-backend/README.md

 ## Description

 letstalk-backend is a backend for a reddit style SPA website.
 It's a personal hobby project of mine.
 The project uses Nest framework with TypeScript.
-It also uses TypeORM for Object Relational Mapping and has only been tested on MySQL and MariaDB with InnoDB engine.
+It also uses TypeORM for Object Relational Mapping.
 The frontend is in another repository: [Frontend](https://github.com/Reldin/lets-talk).

 ## Installation